Bese3/alx-low_level_programming/README.md

-c low level programming  begininng
+c low level programming
+hello world
+variables and if conditions.